 Some fathers don’t really feel that they know how to interact with their newborn, and that their role really finds it feet as their babies get older and become more responsive… However, research shows that dads make a major positive impact, right from the start.
 Find out how to give your baby a flying start with Dad Info…

 Your baby starts to get to know you from before they are even born, while they are in the womb!
+There is even some evidence that a fetus can smell and taste what their mother smells and eats.
+So get them hooked on your favourite curry from before they are born!
 By about 24 weeks, your baby can hear sounds from outside, and that includes your voice.
 This means that for most of the pregnancy, your baby can hear you, and through that, is getting to know you and start bonding with you.

 Once your baby is born, when you talk to her, she will recognise and respond to your voice from the times she heard it during pregnancy.